Making Sense of Hospital Price Transparency Data: 2025 Updates & Solutions

 The State of Hospital MRF Data

 Was this lack of consistency intentional obfuscation or just poor implementation?
-The reality is likely a mix of both, compounded by resource constraints within hospital IT teams.
+The reality is likely a mix of both, compounded by resource-constrained hospital IT teams.

 July 2024: Standard Charges Format Implementation